David-Nakeeran/week-12-group-project/README.md

 - We all worked really well as a team to create this app, and achieving our MVP
 - I made the games details page and everything that came with it like the reviews and adding the game to your library feature
 - I started work on using tailwind to style the page, and Elena very kindly helped to finish and clean it up!
-- We had great discussions about what to do throughout the project, we never really had any conflicts, and if we did they were very minor and handled very proffesionally
+- We had great discussions about what to do throughout the project, we never really had any conflicts, and if we did they were very minor and handled very professionally
-- It was a pleasure to work with everyone and im really happy with our final project
+- It was a pleasure to work with everyone and I'm really happy with our final project

 ### Jason